Skillhouse: Production

 Plans to create Skillhouse were first announced in 2022.
 Deadline reported that it was intended to be the first in a franchise starring Bryce Hall.
 News outlets reported that Curtis "50 Cent" Jackson was brought in as a producer through his company G-Unit Films and Television Inc., alongside Alex Baskin, Lifeboat Productions’ Amy Kim and Jaime Burke, and Ryan Kavanaugh’s Proxima Studios.
 Steve Johnson was brought on to provide special effects.
 Josh Stolberg was brought on to direct and later claimed that Johnson's special effects caused a camera operator to faint.

 Filming

 The film was shot in 2022 at the Sway House mansion in Bel‑Air, Los Angeles.

 Lawsuit

 In April 2025, Curtis Jackson filed a lawsuit against Ryan Kavanaugh and GenTV, seeking to block the platform from streaming Skillhouse.
-In his suit, Jackson stated that Kavanaugh had not paid him for his time and that as Jackson had not signed a deal to use his image and name, that Kavanaugh was engaging in trademark infringement, false advertising, and unfair competition.
+In his suit, Jackson stated that he was not paid and had not signed a deal to use his image and name, meaning Kavanaugh was engaging in trademark infringement, false advertising, and unfair competition.
 Jackson was seeking a block of the film’s release and $5 million in damages.

 Jackson requested a preliminary injunction to block the film's release but was unsuccessful, as a federal judge did not feel that Jackson had met the required legal standards of establishing that the film would successfully cause irreparable harm.